2.5 Allegations Against Persons who Work with Children

 - Possibly committed a criminal offence against or related to a child;

-- Behaved towards a child or children in a way which indicates that he/she may pose a risk to children*.
+- Behaved towards a child or children in a way which indicates that they may pose a risk to children; or

 - 'Grooming', i.e. meeting a child under 16 with intent to commit a relevant offence (see s15 Sexual Offences Act 2003);

 - Other 'grooming' behaviour giving rise to concerns of a broader child protection nature (e.g. inappropriate text / email messages or images, gifts, socialising etc.).